dice-project/DICE-Deployment-Service/doc/Cloudify.md

   * `~/dds/venv` - a Python virtual environment with Cloudify client libraries that is currently active,
-  * `~/dss/DICE-Deployment-Service` - the sources of the DICE Deployment Service with various convenience scripts and files we will use in the following steps.
+  * `~/dss/DICE-Deployment-Service` - the sources of the DICE Deployment Service with various convenience scripts and files we will use in the upcoming steps.
 Also an environment variable `DDS_PATH` points to this path for easier usage.
 * `~/cfy-manager` - our current folder, that is empty, but will soon contain